-DECISION no. 431494 of 26 January 2021, "Local public drinking water supply service" BRIE Repealing obsolete legislation to simplify the law To make our laws clearer and improve legibility, the Sénat proposed a law to repeal old now-obsolete laws.
+DECISION no. 431494 of 26 January 2021, "Local public drinking water supply service" Repealing obsolete legislation to simplify the law To make our laws clearer and improve legibility, the Sénat proposed a law to repeal old now-obsolete laws.
 Having already examined laws enacted between 1880 and 1940 as part of the "BALAI" (sweep) act, it scoured those enacted between 1941 and 1980 and suggested repealing 163.
 Most have become obsolete as only a few articles remain, detailing, for example, the implementing terms of provisions that have already disappeared from our law.
 By examining this bill, the Conseil d'État helped to create a clear legal framework for the repeal of obsolete laws.
 It ensured the proposed repeal would have no impact on current law in force, that it could be operated by way of ordinary law and that it would meet the aim of clarifying the law.
 It also checked that any legislation in question was, in fact, no longer useful.
 Because, in its view, some establish legal frameworks that could still be used and must not be repealed.
 This is the case, for example, of a 1970 law which enabled a married person to recognise a natural child born prior to his/her marriage from a union with a person other than their spouse.
 This act was ultimately enacted on 14 February 2022, confirming the repeal of a total of 115 laws.

-OPINION of 11 February 2021, "Bill to repeal obsolete legislation to ensure better legibility of the law" A few obsolete law that have been repealed
+FIND OUT MORE OPINION of 11 February 2021, "Bill to repeal obsolete legislation to ensure better legibility of the law" A few obsolete law that have been repealed

-Act of 1st

-October 1946

-setting the

-minimum age

-for election

-by universal

-suffrage, notably

-as a deputy, to 23

-years old.
+Act of 1st October 1946 setting the minimum age for election by universal suffrage, notably as a deputy, to 23 vears old Act of 16 June 1966 extending the offence of swindling to fuel and lubricants.